 There are many curricula for training CHWs, including some national curricula adapted to locally-specific contexts (language, literacy level and culture) from international curricula.
 Standardized curricula within a country can improve CHW knowledge, skills and performance based on local needs and priorities.
+There should be core competencies for all CHWs, with additional training modules based on epidemiological variation within a country.
+It is crucial that CHW supervisors (managers, clinical staff) are included in the development of national and local training plans and programmes.

-There should be core competencies for all CHWs, with The CHWs should be trained on what they are expected to deliver.
+The CHWs should be trained on what they are expected to deliver.
 The training should be a combination of theoretical and practical components.
 The quality of training, the development of the curriculum in local languages and the proper selection and training of trainers are all key elements that need to be considered.